mcsee/Software-Design-Articles/Articles/TDD Conference 2021/On The Relationship Between Units Of Isolation And Test Coupling/readme.md

 ![TDD Conference 2021 - On The Relationship Between Units Of Isolation And Test Coupling - Mario Cervera](TDD%20Conference%202021%20-%20On%20The%20Relationship%20Between%20Units%20Of%20Isolation%20And%20Test%20Coupling%20-%20Mario%20Cervera.jpg)

+*On The Relationship Between Units Of Isolation And Test Coupling - Mario Cervera*

+> TL;DR: Coupling leads to fragile tests.

 First International Test Driven Development took place on July 10th.

 In this series, I will include every talk together with my notes and further reading.